-- (i) Disabled as defined under the Equality Act 2010 and that disability makes it unreasonable for them to attempt to attend work during severe weather conditions; - (ii) Pregnant and has made their manager aware of this; - (iii) Has a health condition, which is known to Culture NL, which makes it unreasonable for them to attempt to attend work during severe weather conditions. i.e mobility condition
+- (i) Disabled as defined under the Equality Act 2010 and that disability makes it unreasonable for them to attempt to attend work during severe weather conditions; - (ii) Pregnant and has made their manager aware of this; - (iii) Has a health condition, which is known to the council, which makes it unreasonable for them to attempt to attend work during severe weather conditions. i.e mobility condition disabled employees who may have difficulty attending an alternative workplace as they may be unable to access it and/or function within it.